herrevilkitten/holiday-in-ten-towns/Session_9.md

 		* He didn't know anything about the shardalin except that it has magical properties and they have some in the basement.
 		* The gems were actually **illusions** and the group would be paid in 48 hours.
 		* Midnight and Gryn seemed to believe him.
 Midnight asked for collateral.
 	* The group decided to watch the cauldron until the Speaker can get the gems.
 They continued to pass out food to the town.
-	* Later, Prudence approached the party about giving the cauldron to Speaker Naerth of Targos.
-	*
+Midnight continued researching the spellbook she had been given.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExODQ3NjU1NTQsMTI0MzM0NjQyOSwtMT
+eyJoaXN0b3J5IjpbLTIwMTk3NDg5NDksMTI0MzM0NjQyOSwtMT
 c0NDI1ODQ2MCwtMTk5NjkwMTk4Nyw1MzI3MDMwNTMsLTE5Nzk4
 Nzk1NDcsLTgxMTUzNTM5LC0xNTEzMTc5ODczLC0xMTI0NjM5MD
 E1XX0=